-Save as detailed below in Standing Order 4.3, all proposed
+Save as detailed below in Standing Order 4.3, all proposed amendments to the constitution or standing orders must be selected for debate.

 3.3 Balance between State and Federal policy debates

 The Committee shall, in drawing up the agenda, have due regard to the balance of State and Federal policy debates and in particular shall as far as possible organise the agenda so that all matters which relate solely to one or more state parties but not all State Parties or the Federal Party shall be considered at either the beginning or the end of the conference.